Skip to content

 The short answer

-If an AI vendor processes personal data on your behalf, GDPR Article 28 requires a written data processing agreement (DPA) that binds the processor to specific obligations — processing only on your instructions, ensuring confidentiality and security, and assisting with data-subject rights.
-Consumer AI tiers frequently do not offer a compliant DPA, which is a key reason they are unsuitable for business processing of personal data.
+If an AI vendor processes personal data on your behalf, GDPR Article 28 requires a written data processing agreement (DPA) that binds the processor to specific duties: processing only on your instructions, keeping data confidential and secure, and assisting with data-subject rights.
+Consumer AI tiers frequently do not offer a compliant DPA, so they are unsuitable for business processing of personal data.
 Enterprise and API tiers usually do provide one.

-Consumer AI services are typically offered under standard terms that do not constitute an Article 28 DPA and may permit the provider to use inputs to improve the service.
-That is incompatible with processing personal data strictly on the controller’s documented instructions — which is why putting customer data into ChatGPT can be a GDPR breach.
+Consumer AI services are offered under standard terms that do not constitute an Article 28 DPA and may permit the provider to use inputs to improve the service, which is incompatible with processing personal data strictly on the controller's documented instructions.
+The exposure is not theoretical: according to Cyberhaven, 11% of the data employees paste into ChatGPT is confidential, much of it entered into consumer accounts with no processor agreement at all.
+That is why putting customer data into ChatGPT can be a GDPR breach.

-Because you cannot rely on a DPA for consumer tools, the safer path is to prevent personal data from being entered into them at all — which is exactly what a browser paste-control does — while reserving personal-data workloads for tiers that provide a proper agreement.
-See how to make AI tools GDPR compliant for your company and when a DPIA is required for AI tools.
+Because you cannot rely on a DPA for consumer tools, the safer path is to prevent personal data from being entered into them at all, and reserve personal-data workloads for tiers that provide a proper agreement.
+AIovert is an EU-based, on-device browser DLP tool that classifies and blocks sensitive data before it is entered into consumer AI tools such as ChatGPT, Claude and Gemini, so a missing DPA never becomes an unlawful disclosure.
+See how to make AI tools GDPR compliant for your company, when a DPIA is required for AI tools, the complete AI DLP guide, and the best GDPR DLP and AI data security tools.

 Frequently asked questions